cvc5/cvc5/CONTRIBUTING.md

 submitting a contribution you automatically accept the conditions described in [COPYING](https://github.com/CVC4/CVC4/blob/master/COPYING).
 Additionally, we ask you to certify that you have the right to submit such contributions.
+We do this by requiring all pull requests to be signed using `git commit -s`.
+By signing your pull request, you acknowledge that you are doing so in accordance with the terms laid out in the [Developer Certificate of
+    Origin](https://developercertificate.org), which is reproduced below.
-To manage this process we use a mechanism known as [Developer Certificate of Origin](https://developercertificate.org), which can be acknowledged by signing-off your commits with `git commit -s`.
-We require all pull requests to be squashed into a single commit and signed-off.
+We also require all pull requests to be squashed into a single commit before being submitted.

 ```
 Developer Certificate of Origin